At any given time during a Sword Fight

 - Subverted in The Saga of Darren Shan.
 In one book, Darren gets in a sword fight with a vampaneze and tries blade locking.
 The vampaneze simply runs his blade down the length of Darren's and maims his hand.

 - Used in Lady Knight, though in this case it was glaive versus double-headed axe.
-Kel was smaller and already wounded, Stenmun had the advantage - until Kel did a leg sweep, knocking him off his feet so she could kill him.
+Kel was up against one of the few opponents who is taller than her 5'11", and she was wounded, so she did a leg sweep to regain the advantage.

 - Occurs during one of Princess Carline's fencing lessons in the first book of the Riftwar Cycle.
 Her teacher tells her quite flatly that she never wants to get in that situation in a real fight - the only people she'd be likely to end up facing in a real battle would be professional soldiers who would be much stronger than she is.